Radomaster99/SmartBets/docs/api-endpoints.md

 - `SnapshotsInserted`
 - `SnapshotsSkippedUnchanged`

+Interpretation notes:
+- `200 OK` does not necessarily mean rows were inserted
+- if `SportKey` is present but `FixturesMatched = 0`, the sport-key mapping worked and the remaining issue is fixture matching against the provider event window or provider team naming
+- if `SkippedReason = provider_sync_failed`, `ProviderError` now contains the useful provider/backend error text instead of returning a generic `500`

 ### 32.4 Viewer-Driven Live Odds Refresh

 The Odds API live odds refresh is now viewer-driven and does not depend on the live status sync layer.